- Search The Registry

 - Creating Support

 - My Account

-He is certified in internal medicine and hematology, holds a mastership from the American College of Physicians and is a member of Phi Beta Kappa and Alpha Omega Alpha academic honor societies.
-Sullivan was an instructor of medicine at Harvard Medical School from 1963–64, and an assistant professor of medicine at Seton Hall College of Medicine from 1964–66.
+He is certified in internal medicine and hematology, holds a mastership from the American College of Physicians, and is a member of Phi Beta Kappa and Alpha Omega Alpha academic honor societies.
+Sullivan was an instructor of medicine at Harvard Medical School from 1963–64 and an assistant professor at Seton Hall College of Medicine from 1964–66.
 In 1966, he became co-director of hematology at Boston University Medical Center and, a year later, founded the Boston University Hematology Service at Boston City Hospital.
 Sullivan remained at Boston University until 1975, holding positions as assistant professor of medicine, associate professor of medicine, and professor of medicine.

 In his teaching, he specialized in "sickle-cell anemia and blood disorders related to vitamin deficiencies."
 He served as the U.S. Department of Health and Human Services secretary during President George H. W. Bush's Administration.
 He was the Founding Dean of the Morehouse School of Medicine.
 He is a member of the Alpha Phi Alpha fraternity.
 In 2000, he received an honorary degree in Doctor of Letters from Oglethorpe University.
 On July 1, 2002, he retired and was appointed president emeritus.